-- WGS and WILL students may be excused from taking WGS 398 if they take an internship or field study course in another department, with a minimum of 150 hours on site, and produce a journal and a research project focued on gender issues (to be approved by WGS faculty).
-They must also take a WGS elective in order to complete the course hours necessary for WILL or the WGS major.
+- WGSS and WILL students may have WGS 398 waived if they take an internship or field study course in another department, with a minimum of 135 hours on site, and produce a journal and a research project focused on gender issues (to be approved by WGS faculty).
+They must also take a WGSS elective in order to complete the course requirements for WILL or the WGSS major.

 How to Find an Internship

 First, make sure you have an updated one-page resume to give to prospective employers.
-Career Services, the WILL director, or the internship advisor for WGST can help you make sure it’s the best one-page resume you could possibly write.
+Career Services, the WILL director, or the internship advisor for WGSS can help you make sure it’s the best one-page resume you could write.

 Second, think about where you’d like to work.
 Think about other requirements you have…how far can you travel?
 Do you need a paying internship or not?

-Third, do some research about places offering internships.
-Check out the WILL/WGST Internship Site.
-Check out LIONSPRO (through Career Services).
+Fourth, do some research about places offering internships.
+Check out the WILL/WGSS Internship Site.
+Check out Career Services.
+Check out the Internship Opportunities listed by the Center for Engaged Learning and Research.
 Talk to anybody you know who is working in a field that interests you.

 Some Tips . . .

-- The #2 best source of internships is to identify an organization in the community that interests you, even if you don’t know anybody who works there, and tell the internship coordinator what you have in mind.
-She can often round up an opportunity for you by making a phone call.
+• The #2 best source of internships is to identify an organization in the community that interests you, even if you don’t know anybody who works there, and tell the internship coordinator what you have in mind.
+They may be able to round up an opportunity for you by making a phone call.

-- If you have a double major or WGS is your minor, some practicum activities you engage in through your other major may also work as a WGS or WILL internship.
-Check with the WILL director or the WGS internship coordinator.
+• If you have a double major or WGSS is your minor, some practicum activities you engage in through your other major may also work as a WGS or WILL internship.
+Check with the WILL director or the instructor of WGS 398.

-- There are some “super-internships” available, mostly located in Washington, DC, where you’ll spend a semester or more away from the College in an intensive program that places you in an organization and provides you with experiential learning opportunities and additional academic credit.
+• There are some “super-internships” and study abroad internships available, where you’ll spend a semester away from the College in an intensive program that provides you with experiential learning opportunities and additional academic credit.
 Think about whether you can consider one of these programs.

 Guidelines for Internships

-- The internship should advance the student’s knowledge of a career path or professional field that she is considering.
+• The internship should advance the student’s knowledge of a career path that they are considering.

-- While the student will be analyzing gender regardless of the kind of position she takes, she should give priority to finding a placement that relates directly to women and gender.
+• While the student will be analyzing gender regardless of the kind of position they take, they should give priority to finding a placement that relates directly to women, gender, and/or sexuality.